eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

           - this might interact poorly with e.g. version control
       - sync is harder
         - using the thing from e.g. your phone is harder, you need git and the filesystem
+      - visibility of changes
+        - changes are stuck in the git history
+        - may not be easy to make them visible to the application
   - database
     - objects are stored in a database
     - manipulation is through a client application